pitastrudl/wekanwiki/REST-API.md

 ```

 # User Delete

+> IMPORTANT : Should not be used as long as [this bug](https://github.com/wekan/wekan/issues/1289) exists.

 | URL | Requires Admin Auth | HTTP Method |
 | :--- | :--- | :--- |
 | `/api/users/:id` | `yes` | `DELETE` |